AJman14/MWI-Extensions/README.md

 *Note:* This will affect all your characters.
 In order to have it only affect your NGIC, open a new window and install the extension there.
 (Top-left) Game > Open Another Game Window

-***No-Tutorial Iron Cow**
-Does the same as No-Gather Iron Cow, but also disables the Tasks navigation item and removes the tutorial glow.
+**No-Tutorial Iron Cow** does the same as No-Gather Iron Cow, but also disables the Tasks navigation item and removes the tutorial glow.

 ---